-The employment agreement, dated February 5, 2007, by and between NAB, LLC, an Alabama limited liability company (which is the organizational predecessor to Southern States Bank), and Mr. Chambers, as amended on April 14, 2021 (as amended, the "Chambers Agreement"), provides for a three year term with the term extended on each anniversary so that the term continues to be three years from the extension unless terminated by either party upon six months' notice before the automatic renewal date.
+The employment agreement, dated February 5, 2007, by and between NAB, LLC, an Alabama limited liability company (which is the organizational predecessor to Southern States Bank), and Mr. Chambers, as amended on April 13, 2021 (as amended, the "Chambers Agreement"), provides for a three year term with the term extended on each anniversary so that the term continues to be three years from the extension unless terminated by either party upon six months' notice before the automatic renewal date.
 Compensation set forth in the Chambers Agreement includes a base salary that is reviewed annually, annual incentive payments that are determined by the board and equity incentives.
 The Chambers Agreement also provides for a term life policy of a minimum amount of \$1,000,000.
 The Chambers Agreement may be terminated by Southern States Bank for cause (as defined in the Chambers Agreement) and any benefits cease except for earned but unpaid salary and benefits.
 The Chambers Agreement may also be terminated:

-- upon death, in which case Southern States' obligations are limited to paying any salary earned and any other amounts that may be due to the executor or administrator of Mr. Chambers' estate: - upon total disability (as defined in the Chambers Agreement), in which case Mr. Chambers' compensation pursuant to the Chambers Agreement will terminate and Mr. Chambers will be paid in accordance with the long-term disability plans of Southern States Bank as may be in effect at that time; and - without cause, by Southern States Bank, in which case Mr. Chambers shall receive severance compensation in an amount equal to his base salary for the balance of the three year term, any other amounts owed to Mr. Chambers at the time his employment terminates and continued insurance benefits in effect at the time of such termination for a period of 12 months after the termination date or until Mr. Chambers is employed by another employer (excluding self-employment), whichever period of time is shorter.
+- upon death, in which case Southern States' obligations are limited to paying any salary earned and any other amounts that may be due to the executor or administrator of Mr. Chambers' estate; - upon total disability (as defined in the Chambers Agreement), in which case Mr. Chambers' compensation pursuant to the Chambers Agreement will terminate and Mr. Chambers will be paid in accordance with the long-term disability plans of Southern States Bank as may be in effect at that time; and - without cause, by Southern States Bank, in which case Mr. Chambers shall receive severance compensation in an amount equal to his base salary for the balance of the three year term, any other amounts owed to Mr. Chambers at the time his employment terminates and continued insurance benefits in effect at the time of such termination for a period of 12 months after the termination date or until Mr. Chambers is employed by another employer (excluding self-employment), whichever period of time is shorter.

 Upon a change in control (as defined in the Chambers Agreement), if Mr. Chambers' employment is terminated (except for cause) within the one year period after such change in control and before he reaches age 75, or has a change of duties or salary during such period, he will be entitled to a severance payment equal to two times his cash compensation for the most recently completed calendar year plus the annualized amounts being paid for his benefits participation total for each year.
 A change of duties or salary means a change in duties and responsibilities which results in duties and responsibilities that are inferior to his duties and responsibilities at the time of the change in control, a reduction in his annual salary from such rate in effect at the time of the change in control or a change of place of assignment from Lee County, Alabama to a location that is located further than 25 miles from Lee County, Alabama.
+However, such amount shall be reduced so that the payment, together with all other payments upon a change in control, is one dollar less than the amount that would constitute an "excess parachute payment" as defined in Section 280G of the Code.
+"Change in control" shall mean a change in the ownership or effective control of the Company or in the ownership of a substantial portion of the assets of the Company as set forth in applicable U. S. Treasury regulations.